Integrated Geriatrics and Palliative Care Fellowship

 The Integrated Geriatrics and Palliative Care Fellowship is a two-year integrated geriatrics and palliative care program designed for physicians who have successfully completed an ACGME-accredited residency in internal medicine or family medicine.
 We seek individuals with exceptional talent, great interpersonal skills, and a strong drive to be at the forefront of advances in clinical medicine and research.

-Applicants must have received a medical degree from a medical school accredited by the LCME, AOA, or one that is recognized by the California Medical Board (https://www.mbc.ca.gov/Applicants/Schools_Recognized/ ) All applicants must have passed USMLE Step I and II.
+Applicants must have received a medical degree from a medical school accredited by the LCME, AOA, or one that is recognized by the California Medical Board (https://www.mbc.ca.gov/Applicants/Schools_Recognized/ ) All applicants must have passed USMLE steps 1 and 2 or, for D.O. degree, COMLEX level 1 and 2.

 The fellowship is listed as a track in the UCSF Geriatrics Fellowship.